R3MOB-Stage-2A-2025/publications/docs/art_study/ImportPublication/art_analysis.md

 Anyway, I just need *Scopus* to give me a correlation between an author and his *ORCID* id.

-*Scopus* has its own *ID* for each authors because their are sometimes authors with the same name,
+*Scopus* has its own *ID* for each authors because there are sometimes authors with the same name,
 [***this article***](https://service.elsevier.com/app/answers/detail/a_id/11212/c/10546/supporthub/scopus/)
 says.